Criminal Minds

 Aaron Hotchner: Sometimes there are no words, no clever quotes to neatly sum up what has happened that day.
 Sometimes you do everything right, everything exactly right, and still you feel like you failed.
 Did it need to end that way?
 Could something have been done to prevent the tragedy in the first place?
 Eighty-nine murders at the pig farm, the deaths of Mason and Lucas Turner make ninety-one lives snuffed out.
 Kelly Shane will go home and try to recover, to reconnect to her family, but she will never be a child again.
 William Hightower, who gave his leg for his country gave the rest of himself to avenge his sisters murder.
 That makes ninety-three lives forever altered.
 Not counting family and friends in a small town in Sarnia, Ontario who thought monsters didn't exist until they learned that they spent their lives with one.
 And what about my team?
 How many more times will they be able to look into the abyss?
 How many more times will they be able to recover the pieces of themselves that this job takes?
 Like I said, sometimes there are no words, no clever quotes to neatly sum up what has happened that day, sometimes the day just ends.

-Credit and many thanks to Jeff for these monologues, it is very much appreciated.
+Kudos and many thanks to Jeff (first two) and K Rose (third piece) for these monologues, it is very much appreciated.